Everything you ever wanted to know about the flexitarian diet

 - Snacks: Prep individual-size snacks.
 Consider satisfying options like hummus with veggies and dried mango or whole-wheat crackers with almond butter.

 What will you eat on the Flexitarian Diet?
-Flexing is all about incorporating these five food groups into your meal regimen:
+Flexing is all about incorporating these food groups into your meal regimen:

 - Fruits and veggies